CIRP's Injury Science REU students pose with a crash test dummy, an important part of the Center's Pediatric Biomechanics Research.

-- Stipend: Each student will be paid a stipend of $4,800 for the 10 week program.
+- Stipend: Each student will be paid a stipend of $5,000 for the 10 week program (Contingent upon funding).

-- Travel: Each student will be able to request up to $300 in reimbursement for travel to and from Philadelphia for the program or to a conference to present his or her research.
-Contingent upon funding.
+- Travel: Each student will be able to request up to $500 in reimbursement for travel to and from Philadelphia for the program or to a conference to present his or her research.
+(Contingent upon funding).

 - Housing: Some housing scholarships may be available.
 These scholarships are contingent upon funding.
 Housing (as arranged by CIRP) is in dorms on the campus of the University of Pennsylvania.
-Housing provided is within walking distance of CIRP.
+Housing provided is within walking distance of CIRP (Contingent upon funding).

 - Research Competition: An additional award will be set aside for a research competition.
-The winning student(s) will be provided money toward conference travel to present research findings.
+The winning student(s) will be provided money toward conference travel to present research findings (Contingent upon funding).

 Important Deadlines for the Injury Science Research Experiences for Undergraduates (REU) program: